3536 SE Highway 101, Lincoln City, Oregon 97367

 The HEIDI CHRONICLES by Wendy Wasserstein Drama 5F/3M Auditions: January 6 and 7, 2019

 Comprised of a series of interrelated scenes, the play traces the coming of age of Heidi Holland, a successful art historian, as she tries to find her bearings in a rapidly changing world.
 Gradually distancing herself from her friends, she watches them move from the idealism and political radicalism of their college years through militant feminism and, eventually, back to the materialism that they had sought to reject in the first place.

 Directed by Bryan Kirsch at the Lincoln City Cultural Center

 Performances: May 9 - June 1

-SEX PLEASE, WE’RE 60 - by Michael Parker and Susan Parker- Comedy 4F/2M Auditions: To Be Announced by the Director at a later date
+SEX PLEASE, WE’RE 60 - by Michael Parker and Susan Parker- Comedy 4F/2M Auditions: April 29 and 30 and May 5 and 6

 Mrs. Stancliffe's Rose Cottage Bed & Breakfast has been successful for many years.
 Her Guests (nearly all women) return year after year.
 Her next door neighbor, the elderly, silver-tongued, Bud "Bud the Stud" Davis believes they come to spend time with him in romantic liaisons.
 The prim and proper Mrs. Stancliffe steadfastly denies this, but really doesn't do anything to prevent it.
 Her other neighbor and would-be suitor Henry Mitchell is a retired chemist who has developed a blue pill called "Venusia," to increase the libido of menopausal women.
 The pill has not been tested\, until now!